fact-project/smart_fact_crawler/README.md

-# SmartFACT crawler
+# Smart FACT crawler

-the smartfact crawler is a tool to acquiere data published on the smartfact web page.
+the smartfact crawler is a tool to acquiere data from the FACT DIM network via the DIM to web bridge [smartfact](http://www.fact-project.org/smartfact/).
 Information as DRIVE, SOURCE, and WEATHER can be retrieved in a python dictonary.
 Most numerical values are already converted to their propper representation  e.g. float, int, datetime...

 ## Usage
 ### The full SmartFact representation in python: